Runbooks automate routine, commonly performed tasks. One of those tasks is the setup and installation of Windows servers.

-If you wanted to install more than a single application, you could write PowerShell scripts and execute them locally:
+If you want to install more than a single application, you can write PowerShell scripts and execute them locally:

 Write-Host "Installing Chocolatey Apps" choco install sql-server-management-studio sql-server-2019 github-desktop git firefox -y

-You could extend this out to all of your required applications, and source control the script somewhere with read access so the script can be run by users or during machine provisioning.
-This would automate almost all of your application installation.
+You can extend this to all your required applications, and source control the script somewhere with read access so the script can be run by users or during machine provisioning.
+This automates most of your application installation.

 Chocolatey is an open-source tool, and you can get lots of pre-configured packages from the site.
-In my experience, though, most organizations write their own packages, and you can do this too.
-You learn more about this on the Create Chocolatey Package page.
-The main reasons for writing your own package are:
+In my experience, though, most organizations write their own packages and you can do this too.
+Chocolately provide information about creating your own Chocolatey packages, if you're not familiar with the process.

-- Company purchased licenses that need to be contained in the package.
+- Your company purchased licenses that need to be contained in the package

-If you are writing your own package, consider sharing it with the Chocolatey community.
-You can read more about that on the Chocolatey site.
+If you're creating your own package, consider sharing it with the Chocolatey community.

 You can install Octopus from a Chocolatey package.
-We publish each new version as soon as it’s available, which happens automatically from our TeamCity build server once it’s available on our website.
-Read more about the Octopus Deploy Chocolatey Package.
+We publish each new version as soon as it’s available.
+This happens automatically from our TeamCity build server after it’s available on our website.
+Read more about the Octopus Deploy Chocolatey package.

-To install Octopus Deploy as a Chocolatey package, you can run the following:
+To install Octopus Deploy as a Chocolatey package, run the following:

 choco install OctopusDeploy -y